Amid68/Fake-News-Detection/docs/system_design.md

 # System Design Document

-**Project Title:** Automated Multilingual News Aggregation, Summarization & Bias Detection Tool
+**Project Title:** Automated News Aggregation, Summarization & Topic Analysis Tool
-**Document Version:** 2.0
+**Document Version:** 3.0
 **Author:** Ameed Othman
-**Date:** 04.03.2025
+**Date:** 10.03.2025

 ## 1. Introduction

 ### 1.1 Purpose
-This System Design Document (SDD) provides a comprehensive technical blueprint for implementing the Automated News Aggregation, Summarization & Bias Detection Tool.
-It transforms the requirements into an actionable architecture and technical design.
+This System Design Document (SDD) provides a technical blueprint for implementing the News Aggregation, Summarization & Topic Analysis Tool.
+It transforms the requirements into an actionable architecture and design.

 ### 1.2 Scope
-This document covers the complete system architecture, data design, interfaces, and implementation considerations for the MVP as specified in the Software Requirements Specification (SRS).
+This document covers the system architecture, data design, interfaces, and implementation considerations for the MVP as specified in the Software Requirements Specification (SRS).

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **API:** Application Programming Interface